-Premier Kathy Dunderdale this morning announced $1 million through Budget 2013 to create a new Task Force on Child Exploitation and Drugs.
-From left are: RNC Chief of Police Robert Johnston; Dunderdale; Justice Minister Darin King; and RCMP Assistant Commissioner and Commanding Officer, RCMP B Division - NL, Tracy Hardy. — Photo by James McLeod/The Telegram
+Premier Kathy Dunderdale announced earlier this year $1 million through Budget 2013 to create a new Task Force on Child Exploitation and Drugs.
+From left are: RNC Chief of Police Robert Johnston; Dunderdale; Justice Minister Darin King; and RCMP Assistant Commissioner and Commanding Officer, RCMP B Division - NL, Tracy Hardy. — File photo by James McLeod/The Telegram

 During cabinet meetings this week in Bonavista, Premier Kathy Dunderdale and provincial ministers were given up update by the Royal Newfoundland Constabulary (RNC) and Royal Canadian Mounted Police (RCMP) regarding the accomplishments of the new Joint Task Force on Child Exploitation and Drugs.

 Dunderdale said in a news release the establishment of the joint task force earlier this year sends a strong message to offenders that the people of Newfoundland and Labrador "will not tolerate illicit drug trafficking, nor will they tolerate the harm or abuse of children, who are some of our most vulnerable citizens.”